Funding is available to support the ongoing professional development of staff in the CUPE 2950 employment group.

 Claims submitted that do not meet the above criteria will be declined funding support by Human Resources.

 If you paid the upfront costs out of pocket, you will be reimbursed by direct bank deposit.
 If the upfront costs were paid by your department on your behalf, the PD fund coordinator will arrange reimbursement to your department by Journal Voucher transfer.
-If you applied for PD Funding to pay for a professional development workshop offered through Human Resources, the PD fund coordinator will arrange payment on your behalf.
+If you applied for PD Funding to pay for a professional development workshop offered through Human Resources, the PD fund coordinator will arrange payment on your behalf using your available PD Funds.

 Employees on Recall

 Priority funding will be provided to displaced employees or those with impending layoffs.
 Special application procedures apply.
-Please contact Susanna Mulligan, PD Funds Manager at email@example.com or 604.822.9273 for details.
+Please contact Susanna Mulligan, PD Funds Manager at firstname.lastname@example.org for details.